nschmeller/ok-cupid/README.md

 Main change has been addition of SampleAnalysis.ipynb

-Please cite the original paper if you use this as a reference.
+Please cite the original author's [paper](http://www.amstat.org/publications/jse/v23n2/kim.pdf) if you use this as a reference.

 ----